JTorr/iron-shop/README.md

 Features & Fixes planned for future development:

 * Add photos of items
-* Add CSS styling to improve the appearance fo the app.
+* Add CSS styling to improve the appearance of the app.

 All bugs, feature requests, pull requests, feedback, etc., are welcome.